Skyendless/FaceRecognition/README.md

  2，dowanload the pre-trained model from followde web: https://drive.google.com/file/d/1EXPBSXwTaqrSC0OhUdXNmKSh9qJUQ55-/view. then save it to fold named model_checkpoints.

+ 3,train yourself classifier.

- 3,run real_time_face_recognition.py  if you want face recongnition in real time or run image_recognition.py if you just want a picture test.
+ 4,run real_time_face_recognition.py and use two model mentioned above. one of them is facenet pre-train model which download via web,and anther is SVM model we trained for classify the face embedding. if you want face recongnition in real time or run image_recognition.py if you just want a picture test.